Battle of the Boyne: Aftermath

-The battle was overshadowed in Britain by the defeat of an Anglo-Dutch fleet by the French on the previous day at the Battle of Beachy Head, a far more serious event in the short term; but on the continent the Boyne treated as an important victory.
-Its importance lay in the fact that it was the first proper victory for the League of Augsburg, the first-ever alliance between the Vatican and Protestant countries.
+The battle was overshadowed in Britain by the defeat of an Anglo-Dutch fleet by the French on the previous day at the Battle of Beachy Head, a far more serious event in the short term; but on the continent the Battle of the Boyne was treated as an important victory.
+Its importance lay in the fact that it was the first proper victory for the League of Augsburg, a precarious alliance between the Vatican and Protestant countries.
 The victory motivated more nations to join the alliance and in effect ended the fear of a French conquest of Europe.

 The Boyne also had strategic significance for both England and Ireland.
 It marked the beginning of the end of James's hope of regaining his throne by military means and probably assured the triumph of the Glorious Revolution.
 In Scotland, news of this defeat temporarily silenced the Highlanders supporting the Jacobite rising, which had been led by Bonnie Dundee who was killed the previous July at the Battle of Killiecrankie.
 The battle was a general victory for William.
 Owing to the political situation mentioned above, Catholic institutions amongst William's continental allies hailed his victory with bell-ringing.

 The battle caused the Jacobites to abandon the city of Dublin, which was occupied by William's forces, without a fight.
 Despairing of his hopes for victory, James II fled to Duncannon and returned to exile in France, even though his army left the field relatively unscathed.
 James's loss of nerve and speedy exit from the battlefield enraged his Irish supporters and he was derisively nicknamed Séamus a' chaca ("James the shit") in Irish.
 The war in Ireland had not ended, however.
 The Franco-Irish Jacobite army regrouped in Limerick and fought off a Williamite assault on the city in late August.
-It was not until the following year and battle of Aughrim that their forces were broken and after another siege of Limerick, they surrendered to William's general Godard de Ginkell.
+It was not until the following year and battle of Aughrim that their forces were broken and after another siege of Limerick, they surrendered to William's general Godard de Ginkel.
 The war in Ireland formally ended with the Treaty of Limerick in 1691.
 This allowed over 14,000 Irish soldiers under Patrick Sarsfield, to leave for France and allowed most Irish Catholic land owners to keep their land provided they swore allegiance to William of Orange.
 However, the Protestant dominated Irish Parliament rejected these terms, not ratifying the treaty until 1697—and then not in full—and imposed a tough Penal Code resented by Irish Catholics for many years.